Uthaimin/kidney_deep_learning/README.md

 	#with specific access

-	1. EC2 access : It is virtual machine
+	1. EC2 access : this  is virtual machine

 	2. ECR: Elastic Container registry to save your docker image in aws